fpgadeveloper/fpga-drive-aximm-pcie/docs/source/build_instructions.md

    on your hard drive --OR-- clone the repo to your hard drive
 2. Open Windows Explorer, browse to the repo files on your hard drive.
 3. In the `Vivado` directory, you will find multiple batch files (.bat).
-   Double click on the batch file that corresponds to your hardware, for example, double-click `build-zcu104.bat` if you are using the ZCU104.
+   Double click on the batch file that corresponds to the target design you wish to build.
-   This will generate a Vivado project for your hardware platform.
+   This will generate a Vivado project for your target design and it will be located in the folder `Vivado/<target>`.
 4. Run Vivado and open the project that was just created.
 5. Click Generate bitstream.
 6. When the bitstream is successfully generated, select **File->Export->Export Hardware**.